juxhouse/bela-resources/reference/Google-SSO.md

 - Create Credentials:
   - Click on "Create Credentials" and select "OAuth client ID"
 - Configure Consent Screen:
-  - If prompted, configure the OAuth consent screen by providing the necessary information (app name, user support email, etc.)
+  - If prompted, configure the OAuth consent screen with the information for BELA within your company.
+For "Support Email", for example, enter the email of the person or group responsible for the BELA installation inside your company.
   - Save the changes
 - Select Application Type:
   - Choose "Web application" as the application type
 - Set Redirect URIs:
-  - Under "Authorized redirect URIs," add the URI where users will be redirected after authentication (e.g., https://{your-bela-host}/callback)
+  - Under "Authorized redirect URIs," enter https://{your-bela-host}/callback
 - Create the Credentials:
   - Click "Create."
 You will see your Client ID and Client Secret.
 Make sure to save these credentials securely